Adam Zampa

-Adam Zampa (born 31 March 1992) is an Australian international cricketer who represents Australian cricket team in limited-overs cricket.
-Zampa was a member of the Australian teams that won the 2023 Cricket World Cup and the 2021 T20 World Cup.
-He is also the highest wicket-taker for Australia in Twenty20 International.
+Adam Zampa (born 31 March 1992) is an Australian cricketer who plays for the Australia national cricket team in both One Day International (ODI) and Twenty20 International (T20I) cricket.
+He also plays for New South Wales in domestic cricket and the Hobart Hurricanes in the Big Bash League.
+A right-arm leg-break bowler, he is the highest wicket-taker for Australia in T20I.

 Youth career

 As a child, Zampa bowled medium pace, but Cricket Australia had placed restrictions on how many overs pace bowlers were allowed to bowl in under-14 matches, so he decided to change his bowling style to leg spin, inspired by Australian Test cricketer Shane Warne.
 Zampa made his way into Australia's under-19 team in 2009 and earned a rookie contract with the Blues in 2010 after playing a role by representing Australia in their successful 2010 Under-19 Cricket World Cup campaign.
 Zampa played in two youth Test matches and eight youth ODIs, taking 11 wickets across the two formats.